Batu Pahat (town): Places of worship

 In Batu Pahat, there are several religious faiths and the major ones are Buddhism, Taoism, Confucianism, Islam, Christianity and Hinduism.

 A historic mosque located in the Town of Batu Pahat is Masjid Dato Bentara Luar, built in the 1930s.
 Another old mosque here is Masjid Jamek Bukit Pasir Batu Pahat.

-There are more than four hundred Chinese temples in Batu Pahat district and the temples have become one of the unique tourist attractions for tourists (and devotees) from other states of Malaysia (especially tourists from Melaka, Negeri Sembilan, Selangor and Kuala Lumpur) and even Singapore during public holidays and weekends.
-Temples located in Segenting, Senggarang and Bukit Pasir are the popular places to be visited by tourists.
+There are more than four hundred Chinese temples in Batu Pahat district and the temples have become popular tourist attractions for tourists (and devotees) from other states of Malaysia (especially tourists from Melaka, Negeri Sembilan, Selangor and Kuala Lumpur) and even Singapore during public holidays and weekends.
+Temples located in Segenting, Senggarang and Bukit Pasir are popular places to be visited by tourists.

 Some of the prominent Temples in Batu Pahat: